zachwill/fred/README.md

 ### API Key ###

-You can save your API key, and have it automatically accessible, by `export`ing it on the command line:
+You can save your API key, and have it automatically accessible, on the command line:

     $ export FRED_API_KEY=my_api_key